distintiva/eBlock/README.md

+![eblock logo](eblock.png)

 # eBlock
-eBlock is the enhanced versión of [mBlock 3.4.5](https://github.com/Makeblock-official/mBlock), opensource and non commercial.
+eBlock is the enhanced versión of great Scratch version [mBlock 3.4.5](https://github.com/Makeblock-official/mBlock), is opensource and non commercial.
-We'll be supporting and improving this versión every day.

-![eblock logo](eblock.png)
+# Why eBlock
+There a lot of people that preffers to code in c/c++ and not in Python so we'll keep supporting this versión to be able to code every kind of boards, not only Arduino ones.

 ### Note!!